shaniber/recipes/content/salads/caesar_wedge.md

 + 30 grams of parmesan cheese
 + red onion, sliced in halved rings (optional)

 ## Directions
 Slice romain heads in half, and place on plate cut side up.
 Drizzle with the dressing.
 Sprinkle with half of the parmesan cheese and bacon.
 Place four red onion ring halves across wedge.
-Serve with fresh ground black pepper.
+Serve topped with fresh ground black pepper.

 ## Yield
 2 servings.